oilandsugar/ritual-dust/content/craft/wood-species.md

 +++
 title = "Wood species"
-date = "2021-06-03"
+tags = ["craft", "trees", "sustainability", "notes"] date = "2021-06-03"

-desc = "Wood species, their uses, notes sustainable lumber and tips on how to find some" tags = ["craft", "trees", "sustainability", "notes"] draft = false
+desc = "Wood species, their uses, notes sustainable lumber and tips on how to find some"
 +++

 First and foremost, the most sustainable form of timber is reclaimed wood.